jshawl/peanut-butter-and-jelly/08-single-page-web-apps/react/readme.md

 What the hell is JSX?
 > JSX is a XML-like syntax extension to ECMAScript without any defined semantics.

+maybe mention here that is is possible to use React w/ native js, but jsx makes it easier to think about how our virtual dom will be structured

 The purpose of JSX will be more apparent as we start building out our application.
 * Just know for now that...